durovsky/rep/rep-I000X.rst

 - **Cyclic isochronous real-time IO data traffic (IRT):** signal prioritization and scheduled switching deliver high precision synchronization for applications such as motion control.
 Cycle rates in the sub millisecond range are possible, with jitter in sub-microsecond range.
 This service requires hardware support in the form of readily available ASICs (Application specific integrated circuit).

 All three methods can be used simultaneously.
-Bandwidth sharing ensures that at least 50% of every IO cycle remains available for TCP/IP communications, whatever other functionality is being supported:
+Bandwidth sharing as shown in following figure ensures that at least 50% of every IO cycle remains available for TCP/IP communications, whatever other functionality is being supported:

 .. image:: rep-I000X/IO_cycle.jpg